 Summary

-In this lesson, students will use the Desmos Studio graphing calculator to explore how changing the y-intercept or slope of a line affects the graph.
+In this lesson, students use the Desmos Studio graphing calculator to explore how changing the y-intercept or slope of a line affects the graph.
 They will find real items to serve as examples of lines with defined slopes and use Desmos Studio to find the linear functions that represent those items.
-The lesson is excellent for the introduction of slope-intercept form of a line or as a review before working with systems of equations.
+This lesson works well as an introduction to slope-intercept form or as a review before teaching systems of equations.

 Essential Question(s)